legoman0701/Numworks-Modular-Raytracing/README.md

 146,75

 <h1>For The futur</h1>

-For the future of this project, I would like to add glass support
+For the future of this project, I would like to add glass support and fix the glitches with the mesh and planes

 Some’s optimization